Door handle and bannister

 The Basics: Understanding Surfaces

-Wood, marble, and grout are porous — they absorb moisture, oils, and bacteria if not cared for properly.
+Every surface behaves differently.
+Wood, marble, and grout are porous — they absorb moisture, oils, and grime if not cared for properly.
+Glass, stainless steel, and laminate are non‑porous — dirt sits on top and spreads easily.

-Clean vs. Disinfected: What You Actually Need
+Cleaning vs. Disinfecting: What You Actually Need

 • Cleaning removes dirt, oils, and buildup — the most important step for a healthy home.